BIDS/interns/cheng-k/2025-Summer.md

   * Gave tour of AI Futures space
   * Provided background and motivation for BIDS, open source, and open science.
   * Suggested areas in The Turing Way book that could be improved and explained how to navigate the repository/book
   * Assigned resources (videos, existing written documentation) to consult
+  * Create github issue on The Turing Way repository
 * JK
-  * Cory building keycard access and tour
+  * Granted cory building keycard access and tour
   * Contacted IT department as I was having difficulty logging into my Google account (resolved)
   * Intro to being an intern here
 * LWH